Technolords/microservice-mock/README.md

 The log shows the final log statement which means the mock service is started and ready to receive requests.

+### Port Configuration
+Provide a Java system property to the command line as follow:

+    java -Dport=9999 -jar target/microservice-mock-1.0.0-SNAPSHOT.jar

+The log confirms the port with:

+    2016-09-06 22:31:58,235 [INFO] [main] [net.technolords.micro.route.RestServiceRoute] INFO  Using port: 9999

 ## Mock Configuration
 The configuration is XML based, and must be compliant against a XSD.
 See for the schema [here](https://github.com/Technolords/microservice-mock#xsd-schema).
 ### Usage
-Provide a java system property to the command line as follow:
+Provide a Java system property to the command line as follow:

     java -Dconfig=/var/data/mock-configuration.xml -jar target/microservice-mock-1.0.0-SNAPSHOT.jar